-Lexapro is the brand name for escitalopram, which doctors prescribe to treat anxiety and depression.
+Lexapro (escitalopram) is a medication doctors prescribe to treat anxiety and depression.
 It increases serotonin in the brain, which can affect your appetite and may lead to weight changes.

 In this article, we look at how Lexapro can affect appetite and weight and some tips for managing weight change.